jeftegoes/AwsOverview/Machine Learning/Amazon SageMaker.md

 ## 12.1.
 Model Dashboard

-- Centralized portal where you can view, search, and explore all of your models.
+- Centralized portal where we can view, search, and explore all of your models.
 - **Example:** Track which models are deployed for inference.
 - Can be accessed from the SageMaker Console.
-- Helps you find models that violate thresholds you set for data quality, model quality, bias, explainability...
+- Helps us find models that violate thresholds you set for data quality, model quality, bias, explainability...

 ## 12.2.
 Model Monitor